jasonhuh/CarND-Advanced-Lane-Lines/README.md

 Once the calibration points are loaded, I used calibrate_camera method in the CameraCalibrator class to compute the camera matrix and distortion coefficients.
 The calibrate_camera method leverages OpenCV's calibrateCamera function to compute the matrix and coefficients.

-Finally, I provided undistort method in the CameraCalibrator class which internally leverages OpenCV's undistort function, and I obtained these results:
+Finally, I provided the undistort method in the CameraCalibrator class which internally leverages OpenCV's undistort function, and I obtained these results:

 - Loading calibration points
 ![alt text][image_load_calibration]